MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Set-AzureDeployment.md

 ```

 ## DESCRIPTION
-The **Set-AzureDeployment** cmdlet modifies the status, configuration settings, or upgrade mode of an azure_2 deployment.
+The **Set-AzureDeployment** cmdlet modifies the status, configuration settings, or upgrade mode of an Azure deployment.
 You can change the status of the deployment to either Running or Suspended.
 You can change the .cscfg file for the deployment.
 You can set the upgrade mode and update configuration files.